 The term phosphate rock (or phosphorite) is used to denote any rock with high phosphorus content.
 The largest and least expensive source of phosphorus is obtained by mining and concentrating phosphate rock from the numerous phosphate deposits of the world.
 Some phosphate rock is used to make calcium phosphate nutritional supplements for animals.
 Pure phosphorus is used to make chemicals for use in industry.
 The most important use of phosphate rock, though, is in the production of phosphate fertilizers for agriculture.
 Virtually all common fertilizers have an “N-P-K” rating.
 Phosphorus is the “P” in fertilizers.
 Phosphorus is involved in numerous plant functions, but its most important role is helping plants capture the sun’s energy and begin the photosynthesis process.

-Perlite is an amorphous volcanic glass (SiO2) that has relatively high water content, typically formed by the hydration of obsidian.
+Perlite is an amorphous (with no defined crystalline form) volcanic glass (silica or SiO2) that has relatively high water content, typically formed by the hydration of obsidian.
 Perlite has the unusual characteristic of expanding and becoming porous when it is heated.
 It can expand to as much as twenty times its original volume.
-Expansion occurs when the glassy lava rock is heated to 1600 degrees F (871 degrees C) and the water molecules trapped in the rock turn into vapor causing the rock to expand.
+Expansion occurs when the glassy lava rock is heated to 1600 degrees F (871 degrees C) and the water molecules trapped in the rock turn into vapor, causing the rock to expand.
 (This is the same principle as the water in popcorn that causes the kernel to pop when it is heated.)
 Before it is expanded, perlite is commonly gray, but can also be green, brown, blue or red.
 After it has been heated, perlite is typically light gray to white.

 Obsidian is a black volcanic glass.
 It forms from super-cooled lava.
 It has been used for some of the earliest tools of humankind.